 Mold can grow on the inside face of sheetrock, studs and insulation years before it becomes visible on interior ceilings and walls adjacent to slab edges, exposing the developer to remediation and liability costs.

-A Schöck Isokorb® Structural Thermal Break is a fabricated assembly that is cast into the concrete floor slab at the location of the building insulation layer.
+Schöck Isokorb® concrete slab edge thermal breaks are fabricated assemblies that are cast into the concrete floor slab at the location of the building insulation layer.
 The thermal break insulates the interior floor slab from the exterior exposed slab edge while transferring the loads imposed on the exposed slab edge back to the interior floor slab.

 Thermal breaks for concrete-to-concrete slab edges are engineered with rebar for casting into floor slabs on the interior of the building envelope, and into slab edges that penetrate the envelope.